jhill1/SEPwC/source/Revision_control_2.inc.rst

     * - VS Code
       - ``$ git config --global core.editor "code --wait"``

-It is possible to reconfigure the text editor for Git whenever you want to change it.
+It is possible to reconfigure the text editor for Git whenever you want to change it. ``nano`` is probably the best bet as it's usually on every system.

 .. caution::